fbpx Why Visit Belize? - Island Expeditions | Island Expeditions

 BELIZE CLIMATE

 Subtropical, with prevailing north-easterly trade winds from the sea.
-Temperatures range from 60 degrees Farenheit (16 Celsius) to 95 degrees Farenheit (32 Celsius).
+Temperatures range from 60 degrees Farenheit (16C) to 95 degrees Farenheit (32C).
 Belize is marked by a wet season from June to October and a dry season from November to May.
-Although the best time of year to travel to Belize is definitely through the "dry season", Mother Nature does still give us some rain during this timeframe.
-Northern Belize, which may receive as little as 50 inches of rainfall, is considerably drier than the far south, which can receive upwards of 180 inches of rainfall annually.
+Although the best time of year to travel to Belize is through the "dry season", Mother Nature can be unpredictable.
+Northern Belize is considerably drier than the far south, which can receive upwards of 180 inches of rainfall annually.
 This rainfall helps feed the lush jungles and sustain year-round growth.

 BELIZE POPULATION